Mithunhm5/Phonepe-pulse-data-analysis/README.md

    uses phonepe for digital transaction.

 3.**Explore Data**
-    This section gives user edge over Transaction amount, Transaction count and user can explore data of specific state and top payment type
+    This section gives user edge over Transaction amount, Transaction count and user can explore data of specific state and top payment type.

 4.**About**
      This gives user description about Phonepe and link for sources.